pnmlinux/md2roff/md2roff.md

 	-x arg
 	-y [arg]
 ```

 5. For man and mdoc modes, there is a special keyword `COMMAND:` in SYNOPSIS
    section that enables the syntax commands (custom style, a pretty one).
    COMMAND takes one text string as parameter which is the full expression of
    the syntax.
-For multiline use special character backslash at the end of the line.
+For multi-line use special character backslash at the end of the line.

 ## BUGS
 A lot.
 Fix and send.